PeterGamma/Live-stream-of-EEG-sensor-data/README.md

 .
 .

-Bluesoleil Ubuntu (for instance for the Linux PinePhone)
+Bluesoleil Ubuntu (for instance for the Linux PinePhone):

 .
 .